mdimovich/rusty_md5/README.md

 Rust.

-This code was implemented using the original md5 message digest RFC, written by R. Rivest iin April 1992.
+This code was implemented using the original md5 message digest RFC, written by R. Rivest in April 1992.

 For more information about the md5 algorithm, or the original C source code implementation, please reference RFC 1321.